 Missouri S&T Curators' Scholarship Program

 You must be a Missouri resident from a Missouri high school and an incoming freshman student to qualify.
-The Curators' Scholarship will be included as part of the Excellence Scholarship package.
+The Curators' Scholarship will be included as part of the Groundbreaker Scholarship Package.

 - Freshman Scholar.
 You should rank in the top five percent of your graduating class and have an ACT composite test score of 28 or better.
 The value of the Missouri S&T Curators' Freshman Scholarship is $3,500 per year.
 Renewal is considered automatically and is based on a cumulative GPA of 3.25 or better.
 If renewed, you are a Freshman Scholar-Renewal.

 - Freshman Scholar-Renewals.
 You must have a cumulative grade point average of 3.25 or better and have completed at least 24 credit hours during the previous academic year.